-The first number displayed in each of the control panels is the current (active) frame number (0-999) and the second is the 'cued' frame (00x-99x).
-The cued frame is used during the process of navigating to the next desired frame, without triggering the intermediate frames, i.e. without making any of the intermediate frames the current frame.
+The first number displayed in each of the control panels is the current (active) frame number (0-999) and the second is the 'cued' frame (000-999).
+The cued frame is used during the process of navigating to another desired frame, without triggering the intermediate frames, i.e. without making any of the intermediate frames the current frame.
 Both frame numbers are also displayed in the status bar at the bottom of the main Hauptwerk window: